yalonso03/LiSCPOMDP/README.md

 # LiPOMDP
-This is my work for my Summer 2023 project in constructing a POMDP to help optimize mine/explore actions for the US to become self sufficient in mining lithium
+All of my work for my Summer 2023 REU in SISL.
+Implementation of and solving a POMDP designed to help the U.S. choose optimal actions (mining, exploring) in their quest for self sufficiency in developing a lithium supply chain.
+Work will continue in Fall Quarter 2023.